teowu/teowu.github.io/_pages/about.md

 - [Google Scholar](https://scholar.google.com.hk/citations?user=wth-VbMAAAAJ&hl=en-US)

 # 🔥 News
+- *2024.05.02*: &nbsp;🎉🎉 Q-Align get accepted by ICML2024!
+Congrats to the Q-Future family and hope it inspires more people.
 - *2024.02.27*: &nbsp;🎉🎉 Q-Instruct get accepted by CVPR2024!
 In my last year as a PhD student to finally have one paper at this conf.
 - *2024.01.16*: &nbsp;🎉🎉 Q-Bench get accepted by ICLR2024 as a Spotlight paper!
 - *2023.09.10*: &nbsp;🎉🎉 Extension of FAST-VQA (FasterVQA) get accepted by TPAMI (IF: 23.600)!